DRAG

 What is the average monthly bill?

-The average monthly cost for an 85-square-meter apartment, including electricity, water, gas, and internet, is around 2,000 Turkish Lira.
+The average total monthly cost for an 85-square-meter apartment, including electricity, water, gas, and internet in 2026, is around 2,500 to 4,000 Turkish Lira, depending on winter heating usage.

 Can I pay bills online?